Efficient Continual Learning in Language Models via Thalamically Routed Cortical Columns: Method

-Replay strength is adjusted online by an external controller that monitors forgetting on previously seen tasks.
-For each seen task $k\neq c$, where $c$ is the task currently being trained, let $P_k(s)$ be the perplexity measured at optimizer step $s$, and let $P_k^{\star}$ be the perplexity recorded immediately after finishing task $k$.
-The controller operates in transformed space using
+Replay strength is adjusted online by a controller that monitors forgetting on previously seen tasks in log-perplexity space.
+Let $\bar{f}(s)$ denote the mean forgetting signal and $P_{\mathrm{sel}}(s)$ the reference perplexity used for normalization.
+The controller forms